Midsummer: Sweden

-In Sweden Midsummer's day is a Saturday between June 20 and June 26, but as is usual in Sweden the actual celebration is on the eve, i.e. a Friday between June 19 and June 25.
+In Sweden, Midsummer day is a Saturday between 20 June and 26 June, but as is usual in Sweden the actual celebration is on the eve, i.e. a Friday between 19 June and 25 June.
 Midsummer's Eve is a de facto public holiday in Sweden with offices and many shops closed.
+The day before Midsummer, the state-owned liquor store Systembolaget typically see a sharp increase in alcohol sales.

-Like in Norway and Finland, it is believed that if a girl picks 7 different flowers in silence of the midsummer night and puts them underneath her pillow, she will dream of her future husband.
+Various traditions and customs are practiced during a Swedish Midsummer, including ending it with a skinny dip at night and to place flowers under the pillow.
+At bedtime, it is common to place seven or nine different types of flowers under the pillow, as it is believed to reveal whom the person will end up with.

-Another tradition on a Swedish Midsummer is to end it with a skinny dip at night.
-It's not mandatory to be naked, but many will be completely naked accompanied with an old or new partner after a couple of the famous schnapps.
+The Swedish Midsummer tradition has also been the subject of film adaptations, such as the horror movie Midsommar (2019).

 Ukraine

 Ivan Kupala was the old Kyiv Rus' name for John the Baptist.
 Up to the present day, the Rus' Midsummer Night (or Ivan's Day) is known as one of the most expressive Kyiv Rus' folk and pagan holidays.
-Ivan Kupala Day is the day of summer solstice celebrated in Ukraine on June 23 NS and July 6 OS.
+Ivan Kupala Day is the day of summer solstice celebrated in Ukraine on 23 June NS and 6 July OS.
 Before the day was named for St John, this was a celebration of a pagan fertility rite involving bathing in water.
 Since St John the Baptist's birth is celebrated at this time, some elements of Kupala's pagan origins were seen to be roughly synonymous with Christian meanings, most notably the parallel of Baptism as cleansing from sins, so the holiday in a Christian-modified form has been accepted into the Orthodox Christian calendar.
-In modern times, due to increasing secularization, it is possible to find Kupala being celebrated in a manner closer to its pagan roots.

 United Kingdom

-In Great Britain from the 13th century, Midsummer was celebrated on Midsummer Eve (St. John's Eve, June 23) and St. Peter's Eve (June 28) with the lighting of bonfires, feasting, and merrymaking.
+In Great Britain from the 13th century, Midsummer was celebrated on Midsummer Eve (St. John's Eve, 23 June) and St. Peter's Eve (28 June) with the lighting of bonfires, feasting, and merrymaking.